andaag/zfs-backup/README.md

 A simple app I made for myself to backup zfs snapshots to S3.

+This is not designed as a generic tool, but rather something tiny for myself to do my backups.
+If it's useful for you, great.
+It's less than 200 lines of code, and most of the actual work is pushed to zfs/the aws s3 client.

 ## Why

 I considered rsync.net for zfs backups, but I'm backing up fairly small amounts of data, so their minimum purchase of 1tb of data seemed excessive.
 Also this is backup of a backup server, so I do not need quick access to it.